passepartoutvpn/passepartout/README.md

 - iOS 16+ / macOS 13+ / tvOS 17+
 - Xcode 16+
-- SwiftPM 6.0
+- SwiftPM 5.9
-- Git (preinstalled with Xcode Command Line Tools)
+- Git (preinstalled with the Xcode Command Line Tools)
-- Ruby (preinstalled with macOS)

 It's highly recommended that you use the Git and Ruby packages provided by [Homebrew][dep-brew].